Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing -norm Reproducing Kernel Banach Spaces for

 Therefore, the Banach space $\Banach_K^p(\Domain)$ has the two-sided reproducing kernel $K$. \end{proof}

-\begin{remark} In our previous paper and thesis~\cite{FasshauerHickernellYe2013,YeThesis2012}, the RKBS $\Banach_{\Phi}^p(\Rd)$ induced by the positive definite function $\Phi$ is isometrically equivalent to $\Leb_q(\Rd;\mu)$, because we would like to compare $\Banach_{\Phi}^p(\Rd)$ and the classical Sobolev space in a straightforward view.
+\begin{remark} In~\cite{FasshauerHickernellYe2013,YeThesis2012}, the RKBS $\Banach_{\Phi}^p(\Rd)$ induced by the positive definite function $\Phi$ is isometrically equivalent to $\Leb_q(\Rd;\mu)$, because we would like to compare $\Banach_{\Phi}^p(\Rd)$ and the classical Sobolev space in a straightforward view.
 In this article we let the RKBS $\Banach_K^p(\Domain)$ be isometrically equivalent to $\lp$ for a convenient way to solve the support vector machines in the $1$-norm Banach spaces. \end{remark}